andres-arias/andres-arias.github.io/_posts/2021-02-22-quick-easy-and-modern-cli-tools-with-ruby.md

 end.parse!
 ```

-And the you'll have a handy `@options` hash that will hold the parameters provided by the user, that you can use later for your script's logic:
+And then you'll have a handy `@options` hash that will hold the parameters provided by the user, that you can use later for your script's logic:
 ```ruby
 require 'optparse'